-The Highways Fund has a total fund balance of \$26.2 million of which 92.6% of the fund balance is restricted, 4.9% is restricted due to bond proceeds of \$1.2 million and the remaining 95.1% or 23.1 million is restricted for the purpose of the fund.
+The Highways Fund has a total fund balance of \$23.2 million of which 91.7% of the fund balance is restricted, 4.9% is restricted due to bond proceeds of \$1.1 million and the remaining 95.1% or 20.2 million is restricted for the purpose of the fund.
 The remaining Highways Fund balance of \$1.9 million classified as nonspendable represents inventory.
-The fund balance increased from last fiscal year by \$1.0 million.
-This is attributed to an increase in investment interest from the prior year due to favorable interest rates.
+The fund balance decreased from last fiscal year by \$3.0 million.
+This is attributed to an increase in Transfers out to fund capital projects in fiscal year 2024.

-The Grant Fund has a total fund balance of \$15.5 million all under the restricted category due to the legally binding nature of the grant agreements.
-The Grant Fund balance increased by \$4.3 million primarily due to a decrease in expenditures, as the need for COVID-19 related services declines.
+The Grant Fund has a total fund balance of \$19.6 million all under the restricted category due to the legally binding nature of the grant agreements.
+The Grant Fund balance increased by \$4.2 million primarily due to an increase in inter-county Transfers In.

-The Agricultural Land Preservation Fund has a total restricted fund balance of \$37.7 million.
-The fiscal year fund balance decreased by \$9.4 million mostly due to an increase in cash purchases of development rights from fiscal year 2022 combined with a decrease in transfer tax, which is the main revenue source of this fund.
+The Agricultural Land Preservation Fund has a total restricted fund balance of \$39.8 million.
+The fiscal year 2024 fund balance increased by \$2.2 million mostly due to a decrease in cash purchases of development rights from fiscal year 2023 offset by a decrease in transfer tax, which is the main revenue source of this fund.

-The Capital Project Fund has a total fund balance of \$70.0 million.
-General obligation bonds of \$48.5 million were issued during fiscal year 2023 to help pay the cost of County capital projects.
-Of the total fund balance, \$15.0 million is restricted for dedicated revenues for Harford County Public Schools and Parks and Recreation projects and \$55.0 million is assigned for the purpose of the fund.
-The increase in fund balance of \$24.0 million is primarily attributed to an increase in paygo funding.
+The Capital Project Fund has a total fund balance of \$49.4 million.
+General obligation bonds of \$38.0 million were issued during fiscal year 2024 to help pay the cost of County capital projects.
+Of the total fund balance, \$6.7 million is restricted for dedicated revenues for Harford County Public Schools and Parks and Recreation projects and \$42.7 million is assigned for the purpose of the fund.
+The decrease in fund balance of \$20.6 million is primarily attributed to an increase in capital projects expenditures of \$21.5 million for the funding of educational projects.

 The Parks and Recreation Fund, Watershed Management Fund, and Beechtree Tax Increment Financing (TIF) Fund have been classified as non-major governmental funds.
-Total fund balance for the non-major governmental funds as of June 30, 2023, was \$13.4 million.
-Of the total fund balance, \$4.3 million is restricted for debt service and unspent bond proceeds, \$8.8 million is restricted for Watershed Management and \$0.3 is restricted for Parks and Recreation.
-The decrease in the total fund balances of \$0.9 million is mostly attributed to a decrease in recordation tax in the Watershed Management Fund of \$1.1 million from the prior year.
+Total fund balance for the non-major governmental funds as of June 30, 2024, was \$12.0 million.
+Of the total fund balance, \$3.3 million is restricted for debt service and unspent bond proceeds, \$8.2 million is restricted for Watershed Management and \$0.5 is restricted for Parks and Recreation.
+The decrease in the total fund balances of \$1.4 million is attributed to a decrease in recordation tax in the Watershed Management Fund of \$0.4 million from the prior year, as well as an increase in transfer out of \$0.9 million for paygo funding for Watershed capital projects and funds returned to the general fund from the Beechtree TIF agreement.

 Proprietary funds The County's proprietary fund statements provide the same type of information found in the government-wide financial statements, but in more detail.
-Unrestricted net position of the Water and Sewer Fund at the end of the year amounted to \$78.7 million and unrestricted net position of the Internal Service Fund totaled \$28.1 million, a \$6.8 million increase, mostly due to increased revenues in the form of premiums, interest income and settlements with a slight decrease in claims and expenses.
+Unrestricted net position of the Water and Sewer Fund at the end of the year amounted to \$99.1 million and unrestricted net position of the Internal Service Fund totaled \$30.4 million, a \$2.2 million increase, mostly due to increased revenues in the form of premiums, interest income and settlements offset with an increase in claims and expenses of \$7.5 million due in higher medical claims and general liability losses.
 Factors concerning the finances of the Water and Sewer Fund are addressed in the discussion of the County's business-type activities.